dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-7 Precise Event Based Sampling (PEBS).md

 , where `.*` means that all sub-events inside a group can be configured as precise events.

-Users of Linux `perf` on Intel platforms should add `pp` suffix to the event to enable precise tagging:
+Users of Linux `perf` on Intel platforms should add `pp` suffix to one of the events listed above to enable precise tagging:

 ```bash
 $ perf record -e cycles:pp -- ./a.exe
 ```

-[TODO]: show example of regular vs. precise events?
+[TODO]: For Denis: show example of regular vs. precise events?

 With AMD IBS and ARM SPE, all the collected samples are precise by design since the HW captures the exact instruction address.
-In fact, they work in a very similar fashion.
+In fact, they both work in a very similar fashion.
 Whenever an overflow occurs, the mechanism saves the instruction causing the overflow into a dedicated buffer which is then read by the interrupt handler.
 As the address is preserved, IBS and SPE samples attribution to the instructions are precise.

-[TODO]: What is the relevant IBS command?
 [TODO]: Does Linux perf on ARM supports `:p` suffixes?

-Precise events provide a relief for performance engineers.
-Also, the TMA methodology heavily relies on precise events to locate the exact line of source code where the inefficient execution takes place.
+Precise events provide a relief for performance engineers as they help to avoid misleading data that often confuses beginners and even senior developers.
+The TMA methodology heavily relies on precise events to locate the exact line of source code where the inefficient execution takes place.

 ### Analyzing Memory Accesses {#sec:sec_PEBS_DLA}